btricoire/project_1_navigation/report_navigation.md

 ### Refine hyper-parameters tuning

-We proposed a very naive approach to find our distribution of hyper parameters.
+We proposed a naive approach to find our distribution of hyper parameters.
 The litterature is full of more structurated approaches to achieve such this task (Grid search, ).
 Some Python library propose high level frameworks (for instance Scikit Learn) for common approaches (Grid search, Random search, etc.).